Introduction to Graph Neural Networks for Machine Learning Engineers: Graph Neural Networks

 \subsection{Learning paradigms}

-Inductive and transductive learning are the two common paradigms for reasoning with graph neural networks.
+Inductive and transductive learning are the two common learning paradigms for graph neural networks.
 In inductive learning, \emph{no test data} is available during training, whereas in transductive learning, \emph{all test data except the test labels} are available during training.
-This means that inductive learning for node classification is the usual supervised learning.
-For an example with the node classification task, consider a coauthor network, where each node is an author, an edge between two nodes indicates the two authors have worked together, and node features represent key words from their papers \cite{shchur2018pitfalls}.
-In inductive learning, we may have a test graph that covers the years 2000-2007 and a separate training graph that covers the years 2000-2004.
-The goal is to predict the most active fields of study for authors in the test graph who are absent from the training graph.
-In transductive learning, the training graph is the same graph from 2000-2007, but the labels of the test set would be withheld during training.
+Thus, inductive learning for node classification is the usual supervised-learning setting.
+For example, consider a coauthor network, where each node is an author, an edge indicates that two authors have worked together, node features represent keywords from their papers, and the node label is the author’s most active field of study~\cite{shchur2018pitfalls}.
+In inductive learning, we may have a training graph that covers the years 2000–2004 and a separate test graph that covers 2005–2007.
+The test graph is not available during training.
+After training, the model is evaluated by comparing its predictions on the test graph with the known labels, i.e., the authors’ most active fields of study.
+In transductive learning, the graph from 2000–2007 is available during training, but the labels of the test nodes, i.e., their most active fields of study, are withheld from training.